 We are child-centred.
 We work hard to assess each student in terms of their individual strengths, difficulties, differences and preferences – the plans and decisions that we then make are based on these assessments, carried out in conversation with the student, their family and any other involved parties (such as our partner schools).
 We encourage students to actively move on from the past, to focus on the future and the opportunities that lie ahead.
 We do this through a patient step-by-step approach rather than expecting change overnight.

-It is a testament to the hard work of staff and students that we have recently received recognition from OFSTED, the ADHD Foundation, UNICEF and the Association of Character Education.
+It is a testament to the hard work of staff and students that we have recently received recognition from OFSTED, the ADHD Foundation, UNICEF, TISUK, Survivor’s Trust and the Association of Character Education.
 We also regularly receive positive comments from parents and carers, some of which you can view here.

 I hope that you enjoy exploring our website – please contact us if you require any further information.